eecd-design/conditions-for-success_middle/src/content/components/learning-structures-and-scheduling/goal.md

-To move from traditional period-based scheduling models to personalized, learner-centered models.
+To move from a traditional period-based scheduling model to a personalized, learner-centered model.